 The HTML Document Object Model or DOM is a

-…programming interface for HTML and XML documents. … The DOM provides a representation of the document as a structured group of nodes and objects that have properties and methods.
-Essentially, it connects web pages to scripts or programming languages.
+programming interface for HTML and XML documents. … The DOM provides a representation of the document as a structured group of nodes and objects that have properties and methods.
+Essentially, it connects web pages to scripts or programming languages. — MDN

 Whenever you want to change any part of a web page programmatically, you need to modify the DOM.
 Depending on the complexity and size of the document, traversing the DOM and updating it could take longer than users might be prepared to accept, especially if you take into account the work browsers need to do when something in the DOM changes.
 In fact, every time the DOM gets updated, browsers need to recalculate the CSS and carry out layout and repaint operations on the web page.

-React JS makes possible for developers to make changes to the web page without having to deal directly with the DOM.
+React enables developers to make changes to the web page without having to deal directly with the DOM.
 This is done via the Virtual DOM.